gunnervj/lottery-project/README.md

 2. S3 bucket creation automation for template and to store generated images
 3. one template for services by parameterizing hardcoded values
 4. Use AppMesh for discovery services and more.
-5. UI to generate lottery.
+5. UI to generate a lottery request.
+6. Move ECS cluster to a private subnet.